altazietsman/zindi_rmb/README.md

 # Code
 To create predictions for a new month, update the month variable in the config.
 Note that entire month needs to be written and not just abbreviations for example March not Mar and November not Nov.

-If the config is update you can either run the predict script in your terminal (python predict.py) or you can call the predict function in a notebook (see example notebook attached #TODO add this).
-Before running the predict function ensure that all libraries are installed or conda env is activate (if applicable)
+If the config is updated you can either run the predict script in your terminal (python predict.py) or you can call the predict function in a notebook (see example notebook attached).
+Before running the predict function ensure that all libraries are installed or conda env is activate (if applicable).

 The predict function will load the historic cpi data, make predictions and save the submission file to the submissions folder.